endeavorcomm/ipamer/README.md

 # IPAMer Workflow
-1. If desired, create a customer first by clicking the 'CREATE CUSTOMER' button on the main page - but this is strictly optional.
+- If desired, create a customer first by clicking the 'CREATE CUSTOMER' button on the main page - but this is strictly optional.
 The only perceived advantage is that you can assign a description to the customer immediately.
 Customer descriptions can always be done after an IP is assigned.
-2. Click the 'ASSIGN IP ADDRESS' button on the main page.
+1. From the main page, click the 'ASSIGN IP ADDRESS' button.
-3. Follow prompts
+2. Follow prompts

 #### Things to know:
 1. When typing in a customer, existing customers will be suggested in realtime.
 2. If the customer name you type on step 2 doesn't exist, IPAMer will create the customer for you during the IP assignment process.
+3. If more than one ipamer_static tagged prefix is associated with a site, IPAMer can use availabe IPs from all sites if needed.

 ![Assign IP Step 1](./assign-ip-step-1.gif)
 ![Assign IP Step 2](./assign-ip-step-2.gif)